UsableSystemsLab/react-examples/react-leaflet-osm-example/README.md

 # React Leaflet with OSM Example
-This is an example on how to use React-Leaflet with OSM[nominatim geocoding API](https://nominatim.org/).
+This is an example on how to use React-Leaflet with OSM [nominatim geocoding API](https://nominatim.org/).

 ![](../static/images/react-leaflet-demo.gif)